PrabinaMeher/PlantDRP/README.md

 # File description
 ### plantdrp.R
-It is an R file which contains the code to run the PlantDRP model from command line or R interface.
+It is an R file which contains the code to run the PlantDRP model from command line or R interface

 ### example.fasta
 It is an example FASTA file consists of a header line starting with a ">" followed by the amino acid sequence